aibasel/downward/docs/quick-start.md

 ## Apptainer

 ### Apptainer Installation
-To run the Apptainer image, first install one of the [releases](https://github.com/apptainer/apptainer/releases) or follow the steps provided [here](https://apptainer.org/docs/user/main/quick_start.html#installation).
+To run the Apptainer image, first install one of the [Apptainer releases](https://github.com/apptainer/apptainer/releases) or follow the steps provided on the [Apptainer page](https://apptainer.org/docs/user/main/quick_start.html#installation).
 We tested with versions 1.2.2 and 1.4.1.

 To download the Fast Downward image, run: